loot/loot/CONTRIBUTING.md

 ### Adding A New Translation

 If you're adding a new translation, LOOT's source code must be updated to recognise it.
-You can do this yourself and include the changes in your translation's pull request if you wish.
-The files and functions which must be updated are given below.
+While you're welcome to do this yourself and include the changes in your translation's pull request, you don't have to if you're not comfortable with them; we can add them later.
+The files and functions which must be updated are given below:

 * In [loot_settings.cpp](src/gui/state/loot_settings.cpp), add the language's
   ISO code, name  and optional font family override to the `languages_`